-A variety of physical oceanographic processes are found in the IBI region (Sotillo et al., 2015; Maraldi et al., 2013).
-First, the zone contains strong variations of bathymetry, with a wide continental shelf in the northern part of the domain (North Sea, English Channel) and a tight continental shelf in the southern part (Spain, Portugal, Morocco, Mediterranean Sea) (Fig. 1).
-The northwestern, deeper part of the IBI region is mainly driven by the North Atlantic Current (NAC).
-Along the continental slope, a poleward slope current flows from the Portuguese coasts to the north of Ireland with slope oceanic eddies along the northern Iberian coast.
-On the continental shelves, large energetic tides are found, particularly in the English Channel, Celtic and Irish Seas.
-In the southern part of the domain, two main physical features are found: strong summer upwellings along the Portuguese and Moroccan coasts and Gibraltar Strait.
-In Gibraltar Strait, exchanges between the Atlantic Ocean and Mediterranean Sea occur and drive mesoscale eddies in the Alboran Sea (Fig. 1).
+Along the continental slope, a poleward slope current flows from the Portuguese coasts to the north of Ireland with slope oceanic eddies along the northern Iberian Peninsula coast.
+On the continental shelves, large energetic tides are found, particularly in the English Channel, Celtic and Irish seas.
+In the southern part of the domain, two main physical features are found: strong summer upwellings along the Portuguese and Moroccan coasts and the Strait of Gibraltar.
+In the Strait of Gibraltar, exchanges between the Atlantic Ocean and Mediterranean Sea occur and drive mesoscale eddies in the Alboran Sea (Fig. 1).

-190 The main improvement of this configuration in comparison to the GCM (Sect.
+The main improvement of this configuration in comparison to the GCM (Sect.
 2.1.1) is the inclusion of processes driving SL changes in the coastal ocean, such as tides and atmospheric pressure forcing in addition to the ocean general circulation (DSL).
 Tides are included in the model by calculating the astronomical tidal potential and the tidal harmonic forcing.
-SSH and barotropic velocities tidal components are added through the open boundaries as the sum of 11 components provided by FES2004 (Lyard et al., 2006) and TPXO7.1(Egbert and Erofeeva, 2002): diurnal components (K1, O1, P1 and Q1), semidiurnal constituents (M2, S2, N2 and K2), long-period tides (Mf and Mm) and a nonlinear component M4.
-Tides were validated 195 in the same way in the 1/12° configuration with the IBIRYS reanalysis as in section 3.1 of Maraldi et al., 2013 (1/36° configuration).
-The validation of M2 tidal amplitude is also provided in the Supplementary Materials (Fig. S3).
-In addition to these high frequency processes added in the RCM, some physical parameterizations also differ from those of the GCM.
-Seawater thermodynamics uses a polynomial approximation of EOS-80 (Fofonoff and Millard Jr, 1983).
-Therefore, the RCM 200 requires in-situ temperature and practical salinity from the GCM.
-Vertical mixing is parameterized according to a k-ε model implemented in the generic form proposed by (Umlauf and Burchard, 2003; Reffray et al., 2015).
-Although tides are treated explicitly, the mixing induced by internal tides is not completely resolved in the RCM and the parameterization of de Lavergne et al., 2020 is also activated in the RCM (as in the GCM).
-The advection of tracers is computed with the QUICKEST scheme developed by Leonard, 1979 combined with the limiter of Zalesak, 1979.
-The solar penetration parameterization is based on a 205 five-band exponential scheme.
+SSH and barotropic velocities tidal components are added through the open boundaries as the sum of 11 components provided by FES2004 (Lyard et al., 2006) and TPXO7.1 (Egbert and Erofeeva, 2002): diurnal components (K1, O1, P1 and Q1), semi-diurnal constituents (M2, S2, N2 and K2), long-period tides (Mf and Mm) and a nonlinear component M4.
+Tides were validated in the same way in the 1/12° configuration with the IBIRYS reanalysis as in Sect.
+3.1 of Maraldi et al. (2013) (1/36° configuration).
+The validation of M2 tidal amplitude is also provided in the Supplement (Fig. S3).
+In addition to these high-frequency processes added in the RCM, some physical parameterizations also differ from those of the GCM.
+Seawater thermodynamics uses a polynomial approximation of EOS-80 (Fofonoff and Millard, 1983).
+Therefore, the RCM requires in situ temperature and practical salinity from the GCM.
+Vertical mixing is parameterized according to a $k-\varepsilon$ model implemented in the generic form proposed by (Umlauf and Burchard, 2003; Reffray et al., 2015).
+Although tides are treated explicitly, the mixing induced by internal tides is not completely resolved in the RCM and the parameterization of de Lavergne et al. (2020) is also activated in the RCM (as in the GCM).
+The advection of tracers is computed with the QUICKEST scheme developed by Leonard (1979) combined with the limiter of Zalesak (1979).
+The solar penetration parameterization is based on a five-band exponential scheme.
 Finally, air-sea turbulent fluxes are calculated in the model using ECMWF-IFS bulk formulations (ECMWF, 2014; Brodeau et al., 2017).